codercommand/codercommand.github.io/content/arcade blog/arcade GDD/index.md

 Collecting more ammo will likely be done via some sort of pickup, this is because it creates an opening of vunerability when a player has to fly a predictable path, making them an easy target for other players.

+##### Dual Piloting

+When testing [Demise]({{< ref "demise" >}}) at the Falmouth Games Expo, I found parents would sometimes dual pilot.
+One person might control when to shoot, and the other would control movement.
+I believe this could be made an interesting game mechanic.

+This mechanic would work in the same way as having two TV remotes and fighting over which channel to watch with your sibling.
+Both players have full controls and could control the spaceship solo, but they're also able to work together and delegate between them who's controlling what.

+_The implementation would likely work by allowing two people to use input from different controllers if they're playing from the same device.
+Getting this to work for two players connected over the internet would have to be experimented with.
+If the game doesn't do movement prediction and all movement is calculated on the server, then this would be really easy to do for players connected over the internet too._

 # Graphics & Aesthetic